thegymnasium/seemingly-seamless/slides-login-awareness.md

 Notes:
 - this is a cookie (i think some of you might a biscuit)
-- we used cookies and added our static site domain & URL to the approved CORS headers in open edx
+- we used cookies and added our static site domain & URL to the approved CORS (Cross-Origin Resource Sharing) headers in open edx

 ------